TheDarkHorseUprising/Trespass/README.md

 # Trespass
 A php backdoor complete a python3 attacker client.
+For another php-python web backdoor see: https://github.com/Zchap1/Python-Security/blob/master/Genesis.py

 # Options-You can view these at any time by typing help.
  1. make/overwrite file(1 line)